beatsageo/Top_n/README.md

 SYNOPSIS

 findGenre [OPTION] ...
-[INPUT]...

 DESCRIPTION

-Finds the genre of a music audio clip or folder, INPUT, outputting the results of the analysis to standard output (unless the user pipes that into a file) in the form of comma-separated genre names and confidence values, like this:
+Finds the genre of a music audio clip or folder, provided by the inputPath option, outputting the results of the analysis to standard output (unless the user pipes that into a file) in the form of comma-separated genre names and confidence values, like this:

 audioClipOneNoExt, classical, 0.8, jazz, 0.6, rock, 0.2, pony, 0.02

 audioClipTwoNoExt, rock 0.99, jazz, 0.12, pony.
 0.1, classical, 0.007

-If no INPUT is provided, the command does nothing, unless another option overrides it.
-If non-music files are in INPUT, they are ignored.
+If no inputPath is provided, the command does nothing, unless another option overrides it.
+If non-music files are in the folder pointed to by inputPath, they are ignored.

+-i PATH, --inputPath PATH

+Take in audio clips from the folder pointed to by PATH.
+If PATH points to a single file, then intake only that single file.

--b, --best-genres=GENRES
+-b, --best-genres GENRES

 Restricts the output to no more than GENRES possible genres.
 This is a maximum and is therefore meaningless if the limit is set sufficiently high.
 If not included, the model will provide confidence values for all genres.